praekelt/numl/design-user-testing/script.md

 # Numi User Testing: numl

 ## Intro
-- designed a text-based format for defining Numi dialogues to allow us to use numi while we are still building a UI
+- designed a text-based format for defining numi dialogues to allow us to use numi while we are still building a UI

 - we want you to test out the design